Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Introduction

+\item We propose Q-MambaIR, an accurate quantized Mamba for efficient image restoration.
+It narrows the gap between low-bit quantized models and their full-precision counterparts, with the potential to facilitate deployment in resource-constrained scenarios.

-\item To address extreme value preservation, we propose a Dynamic-balancing Learnable Scalar (DLS).
-Specifically, our SDLQ adjusts quantization ranges through a learnable perceptron, effectively reducing truncation loss by capturing statistical characteristics of activation distributions.
+\item To preserve the extreme value, we propose a DLS.
+Specifically, our DLS effectively reduces the loss of truncation by capturing the statistical characteristics of the activation and dynamically adjusting the quantization ranges.